Is blockchain technology the new internet?

 As web infrastructure, you don’t need to know about the blockchain for it to be useful in your life.

 Currently, finance offers the strongest use cases for the technology.
 International remittances, for instance.
 The World Bank estimates that over $430 billion US in money transfers were sent in 2015.
+And at the moment there is a high demand for blockchain developers.

 The blockchain potentially cuts out the middleman for these types of transactions.
 Personal computing became accessible to the general public with the invention of the Graphical User Interface (GUI), which took the form of a “desktop”.
 Similarly, the most common GUI devised for the blockchain are the so-called “wallet” applications, which people use to buy things with Bitcoin, and store it along with other cryptocurrencies.